-Saqqara in Egypt is the ancient necropolis of the city of Memphis, the capital of Ancient Egypt, which was founded in 3000 BC by Menes.
-It contains a host of burial chambers and pyramids, and is the oldest complete stone building complex in history.
+It’s the ancient necropolis of the city of Memphis, the capital of ancient Egypt, which was founded in 3000 BC by Menes.
+Saqqara contains a host of burial chambers and pyramids, and is the oldest complete stone building complex in history.

 Some believe that Teti I, whose queen is also buried at Saqqara, was assassinated by his bodyguard.